leeenaayoung/capstone_2024/README.md

-# capstone_2024
+# 2025 Hanyang University ERICA Software Convergence College Capstone Fair
-This project is submitted by Team U30A from the Department of Artificial Intelligence, College of Software and Convergence, Hanyang University ERICA for the 2025 Spring Capstone FAIR.
+This project, titled **“Artificial Intelligence Algorithm for Generating Upper-Limb Rehabilitation Exercises and Routines”** was developed by Team U30A from the Department of Artificial Intelligence, College of Software and Convergence, Hanyang University ERICA, and was submitted to the 2025 Spring Capstone Design Fair.
+The team consists of Nayoung Lee (Student ID: 2022022160) and Dohun Kwak (Student ID: 2022083936), and the project was conducted in industry–academic collaboration with Hexar Human Care Co., Ltd.

 ## Requirements